-Star Wars: Episode II - Attack of the Clones (2002) Full Plot Spoilers & Detailed Summary
+Star Wars: Episode II - Attack of the Clones (2002) Full Spoilers & Ending Breakdown

 Official Poster for Star Wars: Episode II - Attack of the Clones (2002)

-Ten years after the invasion of Naboo, the galaxy stands on the brink of civil war as thousands of solar systems threaten to secede from the Galactic Republic.
-Padawan Anakin Skywalker is assigned to protect Senator Padmé Amidala, sparking a forbidden romance that challenges his Jedi vows.
-Meanwhile, Obi-Wan Kenobi investigates an assassination attempt that leads him to a mysterious ocean planet and the discovery of a secret clone army.
-As the Jedi are drawn into a conflict with the Separatists led by Count Dooku, the Clone Wars begin.
+Ten years after the invasion of Naboo, the Galactic Republic is on the brink of civil war as thousands of solar systems threaten to secede under the leadership of the mysterious Count Dooku.
+After an assassination attempt on Senator Padmé Amidala, apprentice Anakin Skywalker is assigned to protect her, leading to a forbidden romance that challenges his Jedi vows.
+Meanwhile, Obi-Wan Kenobi’s investigation into the assassin leads him to a hidden planet and the discovery of a massive clone army being bred for the Republic.
+As political tensions reach a breaking point, the Jedi find themselves outmatched, forcing the start of a legendary conflict that will change the galaxy forever.

 Information